b0ink/CS2-VoiceProximity-Plugin/README.md

 Edit the plugin's config found in `addons/counterstrikesharp/configs/plugins/ProximityChat/ProximityChat.json`.\
 <sub>(Note: config will be auto-generated after the plugin is loaded for the first time)</sub>

-`DatabaseHost`: The host address of your MySql database.
+`SocketUrl`: The address of the socket url.
+Defaults to the `https://cs2voiceproximity.chat`.

-`DatabasePort `: Database port.

-`DatabaseUser`: Database user.

-`DatabasePassword`: Database password.

-`DatabaseName`: Database name.
+`ApiKey`: The API key used to authenticate the connection from your CS2 server to the API.